vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 > polynomial 2x^2 + 3x + 1/2 does not take integer values at integers,
 > because the constant term is 1/2, which is not an integer.

-This is correct as far as it goes, though the explanation proferred is not a *proof*.
-While it doesn't hurt ChatGPT here, this weakness in its ability to reason rigorously may be a liability in the future.
+This was correct, though what ChatGPT offered was just proof by example rather than a rigorous proof.
+That didn't lead it astray here, but could be a liability in the future.

 > Vipul: Give an example of a polynomial with rational coefficients
 > that are not all integers, such that the polynomial always takes